edibotopic/wiki-backup-test/README.md

 # Synced wiki repo

-This file is a `README.md` in a GitHub repo.
+This file is a `README.md` for the Ubuntu wiki on a GitHub repo.

-The contents of a local wiki.js instance are periodically synced with this repo.
+The contents of the wiki are periodically synced with the repo.

+Contributors can edit through the wiki or through GitHub.